Wesley Wildman

-Wesley J. Wildman (born 1961) is a contemporary Australian-American philosopher, theologian, and ethicist.
-Currently, he is a full professor at the Boston University School of Theology, founding member of the faculty of Computing and Data Sciences, and convener of the Religion and Science doctoral program in Boston University's Graduate School.
-He is executive director of The Center for Mind and Culture, founding co-director of the Institute for the Biocultural Study of Religion, and founding co-editor of the journal Religion, Brain & Behavior (published by Taylor & Francis).
-Wildman's academic work has focused on interpreting religion and building theories of religious beliefs, behaviours, and experiences that acknowledge value in longstanding traditions while attempting to remain intellectually viable in light of the biological, cognitive, evolutionary, physical, and social sciences.
+Wesley J. Wildman (born 1961) is a contemporary Australian-American philosopher, theologian, ethicist, and computational social scientist.
+He is dually appointed as a full professor at Boston University, in the School of Theology and in the Faculty of Computing and Data Sciences (where he is an Inaugural Duan Family Faculty Fellow).
+He is founding co-editor of the journal Religion, Brain & Behavior (published by Taylor & Francis).
+A nonprofit entrepreneur since 2007, he is founder, past executive director, and current chief scientist at Just Horizons Alliance, which describes itself as "a nonprofit research and innovation platform that equips people and institutions to lead with clarity, courage, and compassion in moving humanity towards a more just and hopeful future."

+As a philosopher of religion, Wildman's scholarly work has focused on interpreting religious and non-religious worldviews and lifeways, and building theories of beliefs, behaviors, and experiences that acknowledge value in longstanding religious wisdom traditions while attempting to remain intellectually viable in light of the biological, cognitive, evolutionary, physical, and social sciences.
 He is an important figure in the religion and science field, along with scholars such as Robert John Russell, Nancey Murphy, and John Polkinghorne.

+As a computational social scientist, Wildman's research focuses on computational modeling of complex adaptive social systems, aiming both to deepen understanding of seeming intractable social problems (such as religious extremist violence) and to evaluate social policies designed to mitigate human suffering (with projects on rural suicide, exploitation of children in the commercial sex industry, dynamics of ideological polarization, patterns of religious change, cultivation of virtues among tech-immersed young people, and numerous other topics).
+He has also been a leader in digital ethics, helping Boston University develop ethical guidelines to address the increasingly prominent role of generative AI in education.

 Background

-Wesley Wildman was born in Adelaide, South Australia, in 1961.
+Wesley Wildman was born in Adelaide, South Australia.
 He studied mathematics, computer science, and physics at Flinders University, receiving a Bachelor of Arts degree in 1980 and a first-class honours degree in pure mathematics in 1981.
-After studying divinity at the University of Sydney, he earned a PhD in philosophical theology and the philosophy of religion from the Graduate Theological Union in Berkeley, California, in 1993, at which point he took his current position at Boston University.
+After studying divinity at the University of Sydney, he earned a PhD in philosophy of religion in 1993 from the Graduate Theological Union in Berkeley, California, taking most of his classes in the University of California at Berkeley's philosophy department with John Searle and Hubert Dreyfus, while being a teaching assistant to Huston Smith on four occasions through UC Berkeley's religious studies program.
+He was appointed to a professorial position at Boston University in 1993.
 Currently, he lives in suburban Boston.